sdc224/formatted-linting/README.md

 };
 ```

 The `formatted-linting` by default extends a configuration called [eslint-config-standard](https://github.com/standard/eslint-config-standard).
 It also setts a `node` environment and switches off `semi` and `space-before-function-paren` rules, that is enabled by default in `eslint-config-standard`.
-The `eslint-plugin-json` plugin is required to be able to lint JSON files.
+The `eslint-plugin-json` allows to lint JSON files.

 ## License
 [MIT](https://tldrlegal.com/license/mit-license)